 Schools may draw on outside resources to deliver or support the teaching, for example teachers from nearby secondary schools, schemes that promote language-learning in schools such as the Institute of Education’s Confucius Institute for teaching Chinese, or parents who are native speakers.
 ‘Native language users are best placed to offer advice on tonal variations and accents,’ John adds.

-‘The DfE has made it clear that they won’t impose any particular methodology, so it’s up to schools to decide how to deliver language lessons,’ says Bernardette.
-However, children will be taught all four skills involved in language-learning: speaking, listening, reading and writing.
+‘The DfE don’t impose any particular methodology, so it’s up to schools to decide how to deliver language lessons,’ says Bernardette.
+However, children are taught all four skills involved in language-learning: speaking, listening, reading and writing.

 Most schools are likely to make the teaching interactive, with lots of conversational practice and use of DVDs and online resources.
 ‘Immersion days and role play situations like cafes and shops are also popular options to enthuse and encourage learners,’ adds John.

 What level will be expected of your child?

 The curriculum focuses on practical communication.
 Children will be expected to:

 - Listen attentively to spoken language, join in and respond

 - Explore the patterns and sounds of the language, for example through songs and rhymes